 Denaxas Lab

 We are a multidisciplinary research lab of data scientists, epidemiologists, software engineers, and clinicians working at the intersection of medicine and computer science.
-Our research uses real world data (electronic health records, administrative data, disease audits, and bespoke disease surveillance sources) and data-driven methods to improve human health and healthcare.
+Our mission is to improve human health and healthcare by analyzing electronic health records, administrative data, disease registries, and genomic resources.

 Research